superRaytin/paginationjs/docs/en.md

 Note: This option only has effect in Pagination constructor and only if dataSource option is a URL.

 ### pageNumber <em>number (default `1`)</em>
-Specify the page number at initialization.
+Specify the page number when initializing.

 ### pageSize <em>number (default `10`)</em>
 Entries of per page.